-Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on not have a detrimental impact designated sites, protected designated site, protected on any designated site species or ecological networks 3i protected species or ecological which cannot be reasonably networks 1 . mitigated or compensated as reasonably mitigated or appropriate. compensated.
+Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on have a detrimental impact on a not have a detrimental impact designated sites, protected designated site, protected on any designated site, species or ecological networks 3i species or ecological network 1 protected species or ecological which cannot be reasonably but the impact could be networks 1 . mitigated or compensated as reasonably mitigated or appropriate. compensated.